UIUC-iSchool-DataStories/is457_acuacg_spring2025/week06/lecture6p2.md

 Your visualization **must be "villainous" and not just "bad"** -- be sure to reference the reading and video when discussing this distinction and how it applies to your chosen viz.
 (We will have an in-class activity that guides groups through this.)

+You will receive feedback on your proposal -- *we expect you to address all feedback in your final submission*.

+---

+HERE -- MiP2b

 ---

 ## Final Data Stories -- Building Block Assignments